lersi/Magisk/docs/tools.md

 ### liorsmagicinit

-This binary will replace `init` in the ramdisk of a Magisk patched boot image.
-It is originally created for supporting devices using system-as-root, but the tool is extended to support all devices and became a crucial part of Magisk.
-More details can be found in the **Pre-Init** section in [Magisk Booting Process](details.md#liorsmagic-booting-process).
+This binary will replace `init` in the ramdisk of a Liorsmagic patched boot image.
+It is originally created for supporting devices using system-as-root, but the tool is extended to support all devices and became a crucial part of Liorsmagic.
+More details can be found in the **Pre-Init** section in [Liorsmagic Booting Process](details.md#liorsmagic-booting-process).

 ### liorsmagicpolicy